-The Babe retired 78 years ago this month and has been dead for nearly 65 years: gone, but definitely not forgotten by collectors who chase the most popular Babe Ruth cards with abandon.
+The Babe has been gone a long time now, but he’s definitely not forgotten by collectors who chase the most popular Babe Ruth cards with abandon.
 He’s the key to virtually any set he ever appeared in.

 Every grade has a buyer.
 ‘Relic cards’ and the rare autograph cut cards are the premier prizes in any modern trading card issue.

 Ruth’s earliest cards have been increasing in value at a clip that would surpass just about any investment out there.
-Oh, to be the owner of that earliest Ruth card who saw a six-year return of more than 100% when his card sold for over $450,000 several weeks ago.
+Oh, to be the owner of that earliest Ruth card who saw a six-year return of more than 100% when his card sold for over $450,000 .

 From those that feature him as an ace pitcher to the mid-1930′s Goudey cards, produced as his career was winding down, everyone wants to someday own an original, vintage Ruth card.
 Many of the best are sold via catalog auctions.
 Others are in store inventories or sold in eBay auctions.